friflo/Friflo.Json.Fliox/Engine/README.md

 **Friflo.Engine.ECS** support queries by any combination of component types and tags.

 See [ArchetypeQuery - API](https://github.com/friflo/Friflo.Engine-docs/blob/main/api/ArchetypeQuery.md)
 for available query filters to reduce the number of entities / components returned by a query.

+`ArchetypeQuery` and all its generic variants returned by `store.Query()` are designed for reuse.
+So their references can be stored and used when needed to avoid unnecessary allocations.

 ```csharp
 public static void EntityQueries()